No products in the cart

 Scientific work has shown that GHK-Cu Peptide affects the following:

 -Hair growth restoration

 The peptide causes better wound contraction, faster granular tissue development, and improved angiogenesis to reinstate blood flow to damaged tissue.
 Systemic injection of the peptide promotes healing, and its introduction into the muscle helps repair at distant sites.
 The peptide could potentially be a valuable therapy given to individuals after surgery to promote wound healing, pain alleviation, and prevent infection.

-A study was performed on the peptide and its interaction with TNF-alpha along with pro-inflammatory cytokines such as IL-6 in human fibroblasts.
-The research showed that GHK-Cu was significantly reduced inflammation.
-Hence the peptide can be used for both systemic injections as well as topically applied therapy in the treatment of inflammatory skin conditions such as psoriasis.
+A study on the peptide and its interaction with TNF-alpha and pro-inflammatory cytokines such as IL-6 in human fibroblasts showed that GHK-Cu Peptide significantly reduced inflammation.
+Hence, the peptide can be used for systemic injections and topically applied therapy in the treatment of inflammatory skin conditions such as psoriasis.
 It was also found to control erythema caused by UV sunlight.

 Hair Growth Restoration

 The peptide has been found to have the same efficacy as 5% minoxidil, one of the most commonly used medications in the restoration of hair growth.